 The Department of Legislative Affairs aims to bring student voice to the state, local, and national levels of government.
 Interns will play an integral role in student advocacy while working to influence policy by working with lawmakers and speaking on behalf of the student body.
 Interns will encourage their fellow students to make their voices heard by hosting candidate forums and voter registration drives.
 Interns will meet with local elected officials and influential community members in an effort to build powerful connections and learn more about careers in the political field.
 Interns should leave the internship with a greater sense of civic responsibility and knowledge of how to work to better their own communities.

-The Judicial Internship Program at the Associated Students of the University of Nevada (ASUN) provides an opportunity for undergraduate students to learn about the judicial council’s role in ASUN through direct involvement with actual council cases.
+The Judicial Council tries all cases and controversies within the Association.
+The Judicial Internship Program provides an opportunity for undergraduate students to learn about the judicial council’s role in ASUN through direct involvement with council cases.
 Involvement in the program prepares students for the challenges of working as a justice.
-As Chief Justice, I will be directly involved in the internship program, shaping its curriculum and guiding you through the experience.
+Interns should leave the internship with a thorough understanding of the Judicial Branch, as well as applicable legal reasoning skills.